 You might be surprised to hear me say then, that I don’t recommend milk thistle/silymarin for the vast majority of acne patients.
 When it comes to achieving any improvement in health, the golden rule is that any supplement which works superbly is still not automatically necessary.

 There are other strategies for increasing glutathione which are far more important.
 Selenium was found to slash acne lesions in nearly all patients and in this study selenium caused a slow but strong rise in glutathione activity.
 Selenium (a dietary mineral) is one of the main ingredients of glutathione as it is a precursor to 5 out of 8 forms: GPX-1, GPX-2, GPX-3, GPX-4 and GPX-6.

 If you want to increase glutathione synthesis then you’ve got to optimise selenium first.
 The chance you’ll benefit is huge because acne patients have much lower selenium levels than average.

-It’s extremely easy to either 1) read the full article and learn how to arrange a diet of selenium rich foods, or 2) take the nuclear option and eat two of these Food To Live Organic Brazil Nuts per day.
+It’s extremely easy to either 1) read the full article and learn how to arrange a diet of selenium rich foods, or 2) take the nuclear option and eat two of these Anna and Sarah ORGANIC Raw Brazil Nuts per day.
 Two 5 gram Brazil nuts per day (each contain 137% of the RDA) increases blood selenium levels just as effectively as an actual supplement, according to this study.